ardalanamini/node-kutt/README.md

 # node-kutt

-node package for Kutt.it url shortener
+Node.js package for Kutt.it url shortener